biodiversitydata-se/test-atlas/README.md

 Add the image by clicking "Images" in the left column of the Cloud dashboard, and then "+ Create image".
 Call the image "ubuntu20.04" and use "QCOW2 - QEMU Emulator" as "Format".

-4. Create an image for the Atlas
+4. Create an instance of that image

 In the *remote* machine run: